-We recently supplied (100kgs) of LEGO® Creativity Packs to Rachel, the wonderful lady behind The Australian Autism Camp.
-The team at Bricktastics were particularly excited to supply LEGO to her as we had long heard of the benefits that LEGO can provide to Ausitic people.
+We recently supplied (100kgs) of LEGO® Creativity Packs to Rachel, the wonderful lady behind Autism Camp Australia.
+The team at Bricktastics were particularly excited to supply LEGO to her as we had long heard of the benefits that LEGO can provide to Autistic young people.

 So along we went and sent her the LEGO, and here is the feedback she had to say about how it went.